markentier/markentier.tech/site/content/posts/2021/03/responsive-toc-leader-lines-with-css/index.md

 </div>
 ```

-But since we do not have that (yet), let's build our own contents page with a flexible layout.
+<small>[Update 2021-03-16]: There is a CSS3 draft spec including leaders[^leaders], but since March 2011 (so even 10 years later) no further development happened to get actual support into browsers.
+The draft proposes `content: leader(dotted)`, which would avoid the long and hardcoded string, but a lot of the following solution would be more or less identical, unless further proposals would also land. [(source)][w3-leaders]</small>

-_[Update 2021-03-16]: There is a CSS3 draft spec including leaders[^leaders], but since March 2011 (10 years later) no further development happened to get actual support into browsers. [(source)][w3-leaders]_
+But since we do not have that (yet â€¦ ever?), let's build our own contents page with a flexible layout.

 _Some more or less usable results can be found in this [StackOverflow question], but I believe the following solution is the most modern and condensed version.
 I'm stil very grateful for all the prior work done by the responders there and elsewhere in the internet._